Introduction to Hibernate

 - Scalability is easy

-- Lazy-Loading – The lazy-loading concept fetches only the necessary object that is required for the execution of an application.
+- Lazy-Loading – The lazy-loading concept fetches only the necessary object required for an application’s execution.

 - Easy to Learn

-- Also supports collections like List, Set, Map.
+- It also supports collections like List, Set, and Map.

 - capability to generate primary keys